 Students will require a total of seven required credits and two milestones to graduate.
 In the first term, five core graduate level courses will introduce all students to their cohort and provide context and an overview of digital media.
 These courses will cover: Foundations, Digital Media Environments, Interaction Design for Digital Media, Digital Media Entrepreneurship, and Interpersonal Communication.
 Each course is worth one credit, for a total of five credits.

 In the second term, students will choose two MDM electives.
 If student would like to take electives in other programs, permission is required before the commencement of the winter term.
 In addition to the two electives, students will participate in a collective workshop, which is a pass/fail milestone.
 The milestone is an eight-week series that ends in March.

-For the third and final term, students will work on their major research paper or project.
-This can be a traditional research based deliverable or an applied project such as a creating a startup or a unique business solution.
+For the third and final term, students will work on their major research paper, project, or prototype.
+This can be a traditional research based deliverable, an applied project; such as a creating a startup or a unique business solution, or a prototype; such as a market ready application or hardware solution.
 Students may work individually or as part of a group.

 All FIVE courses are mandatory and only offered during the fall semester.

 Total course load is 5 for a total of 15-hours per week.

 Business, technological, social, legal and ethical issues and the many forms of digital entertainment are introduced and framed.
 The emergence and ongoing development of the digital entertainment industry is discussed through a historical exploration and critical analysis of the economics, technical innovations, social demands and ethical constraints that define it.
 There is a focus on the range of careers and professional opportunities in this rapidly expanding sector.
 Outcomes are exploration and a critical perspective on digital entertainment and other fields of digital media such as health, education, advertising, and social media.
 This exploration will act as a common basis for all subsequent discussion and collaboration between students with artistic, technical or interdisciplinary backgrounds.
 1 Credit.